AmanGupta1354/LightHouse_Games/README.md

 ## 🌟 **About the Project**

-LightHouse_Games is my **personal fun lab** where I build multiplayer browser games, experiment with crazy ideas, and learn full-stack development while doing **cool stuff** instead of boring tutorials.
+LightHouse_Games is a team-made game lab where we create multiplayer browser games, try wild ideas, break things, fix them again, and keep learning full-stack development while having fun.

-Think of this repo as a **gaming playground** built with code.
+This repo is our playground —
-One brain, one keyboard, unlimited chaos. 😎⚡
+where three minds, one dream, and unlimited chaos come together. 😎⚡

 ---